Symoon07/socet-intro/digital/lab2/README.md

 **Task**: Draw a gate-level circuit that would implement this.
+*Hint* Each output bit is controlled individually, i.e. individual systems control each output bit based on the input bits.

 ## Divisible-by-5 FSM
 Divisibility of a binary number, sent as an MSB-first serial data stream, can be easily recognized by a Finite State Machine.
 For this part of the lab, you will implement an FSM that detects if a number is divisible by 5, as specified in the image below: